• Japan Tips

 However, that’s not to say that everywhere in these big cities is expensive.
 Japan is densely populated, and many tiny apartments in a city like Tokyo can be found for good value.
 This differs somewhat from the US, where much of the more valuable land is in the large houses of suburbia, although in cities like New York this is not really the case.

-On average, rent in Japan is cheaper than the US; monthly costs for three-bedroom apartments tend to range around 60,000 yen ($450), whereas family rent in the US can rise to more than $2,000.
+On average, rent in Japan is cheaper than the US; monthly costs for three-bedroom apartments tend to range around 1,46,873 yen ($974), whereas family rent in the US can rise to just under $3,000 ($2723 on average).

-If you’re looking for spaces in Tokyo or other popular areas, this can rise up to 100,000 yen, but this price hike can also be expected in the bigger cities in the US.
+If you’re looking for spaces in Tokyo or other popular areas, this can rise up to 100,000 yen ($663) for a single person, but this price hike can also be expected in the bigger cities in the US.

 Read our guide to moving into an apartment in Japan for more information.